-In this section I will discuss more about how operations work and how they can be chained to obtain working operation chains.
+This section is more about how operations work and how they can be chained to obtain working automation chains.

 We've seen that an operation works on an input object by doing something (like updating this object or creating new objects) and at the end it outputs the operation result.
 When you are constructing a chain of operations, this result will be used as the input of the next operation.
 The last output in the chain will be the output of the chain itself.
-As you noticed, an operation works on an input so you should provide an initial input to start an operation (or an operation chain).
+As you noticed, an operation works on an input so you should provide an initial input to start an operation (or an automation chain).

-More, as there is an Execute Operation atomic operation which takes as the argument the name of the chain to execute, you can create very complex chains that can call sub-chains to execute some particular steps in the chain.
+More, as there is an Run Chain atomic operation which takes as the argument the name of the chain to execute, you can create very complex chains that can call sub-chains to execute some particular steps in the chain.